craigprotzel/Mashups/Heroku_Node_Deploy/README.md

 How to Deploy to Heroku for Mashups Class
 ------------------

-Note: The following steps are for Mac users who have node installed on their machines.
+Note: The following steps are spcifically for Mac users who have node installed on their machines.

 #### Step 1 - The App
 * Create a Node-Express App - if you don't have one, you can use this [example app](https://github.com/craigprotzel/Mashups/tree/master/Server_Node_Express/express_with_public_folder)